IBM/platinum-demos/docs/tech-sales-enablement-learning-to-install-concert-workflows-addon/demo-instructions.md

 Log in to the Concert instance to ensure all data was uploaded successfully.

-<inline-notification text="If you were already logged in to Concert, doing a refresh in the browser."></inline-notification>
+<inline-notification text="If you were already logged in to Concert, do a refresh in the browser."></inline-notification>

 <img src="images/confirm.png" width="800" />